 All surveyed lakes

-The resampled lakes results differed significantly from the full population estimate.
+The resampled lakes results differed significantly from the full population estimate (Figure 7).
 When considering all the lakes in the NLA survey years 2007 and 2017, lakes became less oligotrophic (-3.7%) and mesotrophic (-13.9%) and more eutrophic (13.5%) and hypereutrophic (4%).
 Co-nutrient limited lakes shifted from mesotrophic (-13.2%) and hypereutrophic (-4%) toward eutrophic (21%) status with no significant change in oligotrophic status.
 N-limited lakes followed the national pattern, becoming less oligotrophic (-3.8%) and mesotrophic (-19.6%) and more eutrophic (7.9%) and hypereutrophic (15.6%).
-P-limited lakes showed a significant decrease in oligotrophic lakes (-5.8%) and a significant increase in eutrophic lakes (14.6%) with no significant changes in mesotrophic or hypereutrophic status lakes (Figure 7).
+P-limited lakes showed a significant decrease in oligotrophic lakes (-5.8%) and a significant increase in eutrophic lakes (14.6%) with no significant changes in mesotrophic or hypereutrophic status lakes.

 Discussion